zappar-xr/zapbox-xr-sdk/README.md

 - This build supports multiple world markers to increase the tracking volume.
 The origin and orientation of the tracking space comes from the world anchor with the zapbox text.
 - Camera exposure is hardcoded to be short to improve controller tracking; bright indoor lighting will work best.
 - Unity's frame workload will need to complete within 10ms or so to avoid tearing from the late-warp GPU work not happening in time.
 Simple content should be OK.

-### Tips and tricks for the current version

-- Kill the app (by swiping it up from the App Switcher) when you've finished to disconnect the controllers - the LEDs will return to flashing mode for 60 seconds, and then the controllers will enter deep sleep.

 ### Near-term roadmap